Nico331/SE2-2023-G07_Thesis-Management/Retrospective/Retrospective-1.md

   > We did unit tests.

 - Which ones you were not able to achieve?
 Why?
-  - <span style="color:green"> - The work's organization could be improved in terms of clearer division of work between the team members.
+  > The work's organization could be improved in terms of clearer division of work between the team members.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)